 Bonus: Even doing something as small as drinking a lot of water can increase productivity by 14 percent!

 9. Take Naps

-Bonus: Google knows what's up: Its headquarters features nap pods for employee use.
-That might be something your company can try.
+Bonus: Google knows what's up: Its headquarters features nap pods for employee use

 10. Feel Rewarded